-The B-school’s acceptance rate for the fall 2024 incoming class was 88.3%.
-The class reported an average SAT score of 1245 and a six-year graduation rate of 77.96%.
+The B-school’s acceptance rate for the most recent incoming class was 88.1%.
+The class reported an average SAT score of 1256 and a six-year graduation rate of 77%.

 COMPREHENSIVE CURRICULUM

 The Lacy School of Business offers a robust curriculum that integrates experiential learning from the outset.
-Students can pursue majors in Accounting, Business Technology and Analytics, Economics, Entrepreneurship and Innovation, Finance, International Business, Marketing, Risk Management and Insurance, and Supply Chain.
+Students can pursue majors in Accounting, Business Technology and Analytics, Economics, Entrepreneurship & Innovation, Finance, International Business, Marketing, Risk Management & Insurance, and Supply Chain.
 This diverse array of programs ensures that students can tailor their education to align with their career aspirations.

 CURRICULUM ENHANCEMENTS